amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Encryption
 All payloads are encrypted using RC4, with separate streams for client-to-server packets and server-to-client packets.
 The connection to the authentication server is encrypted using a default key that's always the same: `CD&ML`.
 The connection to the secure server is encrypted using the secure key from the [Kerberos ticket](Kerberos-Authentication#kerberos-ticket).

-### Source/destination port
+### Virtual ports
-These are "virtual ports", probably to distinguish between connections if a single game/app opens multiple connections at once, although no games actually seem to do this.
-It's unclear how exactly they're calculated, but normally, the server is identified by 0xA1 and the client by 0xAF.
+These are used to distinguish between connections if a single game/app opens multiple connections at once.
+In practice, no game runs more than one connection at once, however.

+**V0 and V1**: The four most significant bits contain the stream type.
+This is always 0xA in Nintendo games.
+The four least significant bits contain the port number.
+The client port starts at 0xF and decrements on every new connection.
+The server port starts at 0x1 and increments on every new connection.
+In practice (since no game actually connects to more than one server at once), the server is always identified by 0xA1 and the client by 0xAF.

+**Lite (Switch)**: Unknown.
+The stream type seems to be stored separately from the port number somehow.

 ### Type and flags
 This field is made by concatening a 4-bit type value to 12 bits of packet flags.
 For example, a PING packet with FLAG_RELIABLE and FLAG_NEED_ACK would have this value set to 0x0064 (but remember everything is little endian so it would be stored as 0x64 0x00).